NorskHelsenett/kcmd/README.md

 # kcmd

-A terminal user interface (TUI) for executing commands inside Kubernetes pods with interactive selection and shell features.
+A terminal user interface (TUI) for executing commands inside Kubernetes pods with an interactive shell experience, **without requiring an interactive shell connection**.

+Unlike traditional `kubectl exec -it` which requires a TTY and keeps an open connection, kcmd executes each command independently while maintaining state (working directory, command history) on the client side.
+This provides a shell-like experience with better reliability and additional features like scrollable output, line numbers, and clipboard integration.

+## Key Difference from kubectl exec -it

+- **No persistent connection**: Each command runs independently via `kubectl exec` without TTY allocation
+- **Client-side state**: Working directory tracking, history, and autocomplete are managed locally
+- **Non-blocking**: Commands complete and disconnect, preventing hung connections
+- **Enhanced output**: Scrollable, numbered output with copy functionality
+- **Works with non-TTY environments**: Compatible with containers that don't support interactive shells

 ## Features